microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 * Dashboards for your realtime apps.

-Trending Apps will graphically represent your data over any period you wish, while realtime apps display the data currently being collected.
+Trending apps will graphically represent your data over any period you wish, while realtime apps display the data currently being collected.